4GeeksAcademy/machine-learning-content/07-ml_deploy/deploy-model-using-flask-and-render.md

 #### Step 5: Styling the application web interface

 An easy way to add styles is to use CSS.
-We can add a `<style>` block directly to the above HTML to enhance it visually.
+We can add a `<style>` block directly above of the HTML to enhance it visually.
 The `CSS` code we will include is as follows:

 ```css
 body {